COMMUNITY ACTION

 Organization and Support

-We work to support local businesses and charities and raise awareness for service opportunities.
+We work to support local organizations and raise awareness for service opportunities.

 We organized fundraisers for Growing Home, succulent sales among UChicago students, and created a service event database for volunteer opportunities in Hyde Park.